pepibumur/SoundCloudSwift/README.md

 ## Credits

-SoundCloudSwift is owned and maintained by the [@pepibumur](https://github.com/pepibumur).
-You can follow on Twitter at @pepibumur for project updates and releases.
+SoundCloudSwift is owned and maintained by the [@sugarteam](https://github.com/SugarTeam).

 ## Security Disclosure